gpajot/zen-config/README.md

 Other formats can be added by subclassing `Format`.

-To register more formats: `Config.register_format(MyFormat)`.
+To register more formats: `Config.register_format(MyFormat(...), ".ext1", ".ext2")`.

-You can also force the format using `Config.FORMAT = MyFormat(...)`.
-This can be used to disable auto selection, or pass parameters to the format.
+> 💡 You can re-register a format to change dumping options.

 ## Supported schemas
 Currently, those schemas are supported: